 Frequently Asked Questions

-Q. It’s shocking that 17,000 children die each day.
+Q. It is shocking that so many children die each day.
 Why haven’t we heard anything about this?

 A. Because these deaths don’t all happen at one time, or in one place, they do not meet the criteria of the news media.
 Second, these children are always from the least-regarded families in the world, families without political power and without media access.